 The palace monsoon was named after Sajjan Singh and the monsoon palace due to the monsoon.

 Sajjangarh palace is a beautiful view of Sunset.
 And for which hundreds of tourists reach here.
 And this palace is a good place to take pictures.

-(Rs 250 per car if you go above the car)
+(Rs 250 per car if you go above monsoon palace udaipur to the car)

 Monsoon palace timing